Changing Boreal Fire Regimes

 The climate is changing faster in northern latitudes than the rest of the globe, intensifying wildfire regimes across the boreal landscape.

-Boreal forests punch above their weight when it comes to carbon storage—they make up a third of global forests, but store roughly two thirds of global forest carbon, mainly in the organic matter in their soils.
+Boreal forests punch above their weight when it comes to carbon storage—they make up a third of global forests, but store roughly two thirds of global forest carbon.
+This carbon is found mainly in soil organic matter, and much of that is locked up in permafrost.
 However, these important carbon stores are at risk in a changing climate.

-Longer fire seasons, more intense fire weather, and increased lightning ignitions are intensifying fire regimes in the north.
-The resulting increase in fires, their severity, and the area burned directly contributes to larger amounts of carbon being emitted into our atmosphere.
-However, boreal fire emissions are largely missing from the climate models that inform the IPCC and global carbon budgets.
+Longer fire seasons, warmer temperatures, and increased lightning ignitions are intensifying fire regimes in the north.
+The resulting increase in fires, area burned, and fire intensity directly contribute to larger amounts of carbon being emitted into our atmosphere.
+However, boreal fire emissions are largely missing from the climate models that inform the IPCC and global carbon budgets, are not completely reported in national greenhouse gas inventories, and are not managed with carbon or climate in mind.

 How will boreal fire regimes continue to evolve, how will these changes impact greenhouse gas emissions and our global climate, and is there anything we can do about it?